hfndb/cookware-headless-ice/docs/configuration.md

 ```
 Entries:
 + *backupInterval*: Interval for automatic backups of recently changed source code to backups directory.
 Unit: min.
 If set to 0, the auto-backup functionality is ignored.
++ "beautify": Array with kinds of code to beautify on the fly, when file change is detected.
+Possible values: saas, src
 + *firstUpdateSources*: Before running the server, first update sources and sass.
 + *logStatic*: Log static files; css, js and pictures.
 If set to false, only html, markdown, epub and pdf requests will be logged.
 + *port*: The HTTP port number of your website.